Swan maiden: Iran

-In a Persian story, The Merchant's Son and the Peries, the peris of lore take off their garments and assume human form to bathe in the water, until a young man gets their clothes to force one of them to be his wife.
+In a Persian story, The Merchant's Son and the Peries, the peris of lore take off their garments and assume human form to bathe in the water, until a young man steals their clothes and forces one of them to be his wife.
 The peris try to convince him not to, as they are "creatures of fire" and he, a human, is "made of water and clay".

-In the tale Prince Yousef of the Fairies and King Ahmad or its Russian translation by professor Mahomed-Nuri Osmanovich Osmanov, "Юсуф — шах пери и Малек-Ахмад" ("Yusuf, the Shah of the Peris and Malek-Ahmad"), a prince named Malek-Ahmad marries his sisters to three animals (a lion, a wolf and an eagle), and leaves home.
+In the tale Prince Yousef of the Fairies and King Ahmad or its Russian translation by professor Mahomed-Nuri Osmanovich Osmanov, "Юсуф — шах пери и Малек-Ахмад" ("Yusuf, the Shah of the Peris and Malek-Ahmad"), a prince named Malek-Ahmad marries his sisters to three animals (a lion, a wolf, and an eagle), and leaves home.
 He takes shelter with a Div-family.
-The Div-matriarch gives Malek-Ahmad a set of keys and forbids him to open two doors.
+The Div-matriarch gives Malek-Ahmad a set of keys and forbids him from opening two doors.
 He does anyway: behind the first door, he releases a prisoner named Yusuf, the Shah of the Peris, who flies back to Mount Qaf; behind the second, he finds a garden where three doves become maidens by taking off their clothes.
-Malek-Ahmad hides the clothing of the youngest dove-maiden (identified as a "Peri" in the story), while her sisters depart.
-Malek-Ahmad marries the dove-maiden and she bears two sons.
+Malek-Ahmad hides the clothing of the youngest dove-maiden (identified as a "Peri" in the story) while her sisters depart.
+Malek-Ahmad marries the dove-maiden, and she bears two sons.
 Some time later, they reach a village where he celebrates his wedding with the peri.
 However, his peri-wife notices that some luti intend to kill him and his sons and kidnap her, so she convinces him to return her belongings.
-The peri-wife puts on the garments, begs her husband to come find her on Mount Qaf and flies away with her children.
-After a long journey, he reaches Mount Qaf, where he finds his peri wife, his sons and her brother Yusuf, the Shah of the Peris.
+The peri-wife puts on the garments, begs her husband to find her on Mount Qaf, and flies away with her children.
+After a long journey, he reaches Mount Qaf, where he finds his peri wife, his sons, and her brother Yusuf, the Shah of the Peris.